gunnbr/OatmealBot/README.md

-# OtamealBot
+# OatmealBot
-OatmealBot is a robot built on a circular platform using 3 omniwheels and controlled using a PS3 controller.
+OatmealBot is a robot built on a circular platform using 3 [omni wheels](https://en.wikipedia.org/wiki/Omni_wheel) and controlled using a PS3 controller.
 It's named OatmealBot because it was originally designed so the control hardware could be hidden under a cylindrical box of oatmeal.